yashupadhyayy1/Tomato-disease-classification/README.md

 ## Model Training

-The notebook `model_training.ipynb` contains the code for training the potato disease prediction model.
+The notebook `Copy of Model_training.ipynb` contains the code for training the potato disease prediction model.
 The specific details of the model architecture and training process can be found in the notebook.
+It is clear from the feature Engineering that CNN is best fir for it.

 ## Requirements